josephaxisa/henry/readme.md

 Make sure that the `config.yml` file has restricted permissions by running `chmod 600 config.yml`.
 The tool will also ensure that this is the case every time it writes to the file.

 If `config.yml` resides in the current working directory, then you don't need to do anything.
-If not, its location needs to be specified at runtime using the `--path` paramter or in the [global config file](#config-path).
+If not, its location needs to be specified at runtime using the `--path` parameter or in the [global config file](#global-config-file).

 <a name="global_config_file"></a>
 ### Global Config File